How to Add Barcodes and GTINs to Shopify Products in Bulk

 - 02Select the products to targetFilter by collection, vendor, or SKU pattern to focus on products with blank or invalid Barcode fields

-- 03Run the enrichmentImportier looks up the correct GTIN for each targeted product and populates the Barcode field where a match is confirmed
+- 03Run the enrichmentImportier locates the correct GTIN for each targeted product and populates the Barcode field where a match is confirmed

 - 04Review the enrichment summaryThe report shows how many products received a barcode, how many were already complete, and how many could not be matched